PerlDancer/Dancer2/GitGuide.md

    that it incorporates the appropriate commits only.

-   It's also a good idea to summarize your work in a report sent to the users mailing list (see below), in order to make sure the team is aware of it.
+   It's also a good idea to summarize your work in a report sent to the users' mailing list (see below), in order to make sure the team is aware of it.

    You could also notify the core team on IRC, on `irc.perl.org`,